Information for Medical Professionals

 Introduction to Oregon’s Death with Dignity (DWD)

-The DWDA allows terminally ill adult Oregonians to control the manner and timing of their death by ingesting a lethal medication prescribed by an Oregon-licensed DO or MD.
-The Act specifies conditions to protect physicians when they aid a dying patient by writing a lethal prescription.
+Death With Dignity allows terminally ill adult Oregonians to control the manner and timing of their death by ingesting a lethal medication prescribed by an Oregon-licensed DO or MD.
+The law specifies conditions to protect physicians when they aid a dying patient by writing a lethal prescription.
 Patients ingest the medication as they would take any other medication.
-The patient’s family members and friends are protected, because the DWDA clearly states that these deaths are not suicides.
+The patient’s family members and friends are protected, because DWD clearly states that these deaths are not suicides.

 ORS 127.880 s.3.14 states: